Ayush-AM/RNXG/README.md

 Project Path: `c:\Users\ASUS\OneDrive\Desktop\Official Rnxg\RNXG\README.md`

 ## Overview
 RNXG (Robotics for Next Generation) is a dynamic robotics club focused on innovation and technological advancement.
-Our platform serves as a central hub for robotics enthusiasts, showcasing our projects, achievements, and various opportunities for participation.
+Our platform serves as a central hub for robotics enthusiasts, showcasing our projects, achievements, and various opportunities for participation. n

 ## Website Structure
 Our React-Vite powered website consists of the following main sections: